angyts/e28/independent-study/README.md

 It will actually run the ubuntu server, then pull code from [@jakejarvis](https://github.com/jakejarvis/s3-sync-action/blob/master/Dockerfile) who has so nicely created a script to install the `aws-cli` and provide the configurations.
 So that all we have to do is just put in our environmental variables.

+In the next article, we will cover how we can actually get github to build our repo, run automated tests for our repo, and if tests are not failing, then deploy.
+For now, let's keep it simple

 ###Let's actually make a Github Actions
 | ![Github Actions](images/gh%20actions.png) |
 |:--:|